scottdieringer/scottdieringer/README.md

 - 👋 Hi, I’m @scottdieringer
-- 👀 I’m interested in distributed computing
+- 👀 I’m interested in zk starks and homomorphic encryption.
-- 🌱 I’m currently learning MIT course 6.824-Distributed Computing
-- 💞️ I’m looking to collaborate on any distributed systems open source projects.
 - 📫 How to reach me email at scott_dieringer@berkeley.edu

 <!---